-7. Enter the code into your Bluetooth enabled device and click Yes on the computer to complete the pairing.
+Enter the code into your Bluetooth enabled device and click Yes on the computer 7. to complete the pairing.

+Figure 7 - 16 Enter the Passcode 8.
 You need to either use Airplane Mode, or to turn the Bluetooth module off aboard aircraft.